 Death is the state of non-existence; it is the same condition as before one is born. when people die, their bodies return to the dust as God had said (Genesis 3:19).
 Those who have died do not know anything and have no thoughts (Psalm 146:3-4).
 Death is compared to "sleep" in the Bible (Daniel 12:2) because like a long, unconscious period of time during sleep, every person will "wake up" (be resurrected) to receive judgment.
 Thus, this is what Hebrews 9:27 refers to: "appointed for men to die once, and after this, judgment."
 So every person dies once, and then upon resurrection, they receive judgment: eternal life or eternal death.

 Salvation through genuine faith in Jesus is the gift Yahweh has presented to humanity to undo the affects of the fall of humanity (Ephesians 2:8; Romans 5:9-21).
 In this plan of salvation, Jesus offered himself as a willing sacrifice to die in the place of the sinner to pay for the penalty for their sins so they themselves will not have to die eternally (Hebrews 9:26-28; Isaiah 53:4-5, 10).
 Once a person confesses their sins, repents, and trust in Jesus for their salvation from eternal death, that person will receive the Holy Spirit which helps the new Christian live in accordance with God's principles and precepts (Matthew 4:17; Acts 2:38; Acts 26:20; Acts 16:30-31; John 3:16; Titus 3:5-6).
 By this, the Christian is born again into a new creation, with a new life and heart that aims to please Yahweh (2 Corinthians 5:17).
 Without Yahweh's salvation, every human being will be destined to die eternally, since every person is a sinner and that the penalty for sin is death.
-To learn more about salvation, please read the following articles written by Dr. Shirley Cheng:
+To learn more about salvation, please read the following article written by Dr. Shirley Cheng:

-What Is Salvation?
-Why Did Particularly Jesus Have to Die to Save Us?
-Gift of Salvation: How Can You Accept and Keep It?
 Your Road to Glorification - The Five Stages of Salvation: Justification, Reconciliation, Adoption, Sanctification, & Glorification

 Biblical faith is active trust in Yahweh and Jesus, not a passive belief in their existence.
 This faith is like a "title deed," a legal document you have that proves that you will certainly own what you don't see yet (Hebrews 11:1).
 It is this faith in God and in Jesus that makes a person justified in God's sight and is required for salvation (Genesis 15:16; Romans 5:1; Romans 3:21-31).
 A person who does not trust Yahweh will not please Him (Hebrews 11:6).
 Genuine faith is proven by our actions, for faith without works is dead or meaningless (James 2:20).
 Even demons believe God (James 2:19), but their faith is the passive kind that simply believes that God exists, not the active kind that trusts in God at all times at all costs.
 Therefore, we must avoid the faith the demons have.
 We must live out our faith daily.
 The way to do so is to study the Bible, apply its principles to our lives, and instruct others in its teachings (2 Timothy 2:2, 24-26; 2 Timothy 4:1-5).